-I need to admit that I have a somewhat dark interest in sordid statistics around certain times of the year.
-While doing some research, a particular statistic surprised me regarding alcohol related deaths and holidays throughout the year.
+While doing some research, a particular statistic surprised me regarding alcohol (alcoholism) related deaths and holidays throughout the year.
 These statistics reinforce my belief that people who are addicted or who abuse alcohol and are considering getting help should enter an alcohol detox over the holidays.

-Although the thought of entering an alcohol detox and rehab for the holidays may seem like a lonely way to spend them, which it is not, I think that seeking help now for addiction is better than taking your chances at killing someone on the roads.
+Entering an alcohol detox and rehab for the holidays may seem like a lonely way to spend them.
+Which by-the-way it is not.
+I think that seeking help now for addiction is better than taking your chances at killing someone on the roads.
 And who knows, with the help of an alcohol detox and rehab you could be sober the next time these three holidays appear on the calendar.
 So then, instead of mixing up the drinks you could instead be enjoying your family and the gravy on your mashed potatoes.

 Because we know that this time of year can be particularly difficult, D’amore Healthcare is offering up its regular residential service hours during the holiday season.
 If you have any questions regarding help for yourself or a loved one please contact our admissions department 24 hours a day at 714.375.1110 or fill out the contact form.